rwandaPinocle/Blog/content/art-is-a-science.md

 ---
-title: "Art Is a Microscope"
+title: "Art Is a Telescope"
 date: 2024-06-08T11:35:31-07:00
 draft: true
 ---